Connect with us

 Now, about the difficulty inherent in these restoration efforts.

-“Many areas of Western North Carolina were unreachable due to mudslides, flooding and blocked roads, limiting our ability to assess damage and make repairs, so we have also deployed drones and helicopters to assess and with power restoration in inaccessible areas,” Norton said.
+“Many areas of Western North Carolina were unreachable due to mudslides, flooding and blocked roads, limiting our ability to assess damage and make repairs, so we have also deployed drones and helicopters to assess and help with power restoration in inaccessible areas,” Norton said.

 Norton said federal and state agencies, as well as local emergency responders, “have been invaluable in assisting with road access and other needs so our crews could get to work.”